The Pill Grinder#

 Joe: You really thought I bought a kitchen appliance to relive Studio 54?

 Barry: Honestly?
-The sunglasses should have warned you that I was bringing the wrong interpretive framework.
+The eyewear should have warned you I was bringing the wrong interpretive framework.

 Joe: You don’t have frameworks.
 You have damage.